Skip to content

 About this calculator

 Fencing material estimates combine three components: post costs, panel or board costs, and gate costs.
 The formula is: Total Cost = ((⌈fenceLength / postSpacing⌉ + 1) × 50 + (fenceLength / postSpacing) × fenceHeight × 1.5 + (gates × 150)) × materialMultiplier.
 The first term counts posts (always one more post than sections) at a baseline $50 each.
 The second term estimates board or panel material at $1.50 per square foot of fence face.
 Gate hardware and materials are estimated at $150 per gate.
-The material multiplier adjusts for cost differences by fence type: wood = 1.0 (baseline), metal = 1.2, and vinyl = 1.5 due to higher material and installation costs.
+The material multiplier now applies directly from your fence-type selection: 1.0 for wood privacy (baseline), 1.2 for vinyl, 0.8 for chain link, and 1.5 for ornamental, reflecting each material's relative cost and installation complexity.
 These are relative cost indices — actual prices vary by region and supplier, so treat the output as a proportional estimate for budgeting.

 How to use